-Free Activities in June 2022
+Free Activities in June 2025

 For a list of FREE (and almost free) activities and events this month, see below.
-(And for a list of inexpensive things to do throughout the year, see Vancouver on a Budget).
+And for a list of inexpensive things to do throughout the year, see Vancouver on a Budget.

 Top Free Events in June

-Free festivals in June also usually include the West Vancouver Bridge Festival, Indigenous Peoples Day Celebrations, Vancouver Jazz Festival events, Langley Community Day, Pitt Meadows Day, Fair in the Square, Sasquatch Days, the Vancouver Dragon Boat Festival and the list goes on!
+In June top free events include street festivals like Car-Free Day Surrey, Greek Day on Broadway and the Shipyards Night Market.
+There is also the West Van Community Cultural Fest, Indigenous Peoples Day Celebrations, Vancouver Jazz Festival events, Langley Community Day, Pitt Meadows Day, Fair in the Square, Sasquatch Days, the Vancouver Dragon Boat Festival and the list goes on!
 There are so many fantastic free things to do!
-(Or at least there are in years when there isn’t a pandemic!)

 To find out when these activities take place, click the above links or see Vancouver’s June Calendar of Free Events below.